aimeos/aimeos-docs/src/frontend/jsonapi/basket-services.md

 # Delete services

 Delivery or payment options added to the basket can also be removed again.
-For this, you need the URL from the basket service entry that is returned in the basket response.
-For the example above, it's:
+For this you need the URL from the basket service entry that is returned in the basket response.
+For the example above it is:

 ```
 http://localhost:8000/jsonapi/basket?id=default&related=service&relatedid=delivery